Yemen national football team

 The Yemen national football team (منتخب الْيَمَن لِكُرَّةُ الْقَدَم) represents Yemen in men's international football and is administered by the Yemen Football Association.

 When Yemen was split into North and South, two national teams existed.
 The current Yemeni national team inherits the records of North Yemen.

-Despite being the 5th most populated country in the Middle East, Yemen has never achieved the same success as those with much smaller populations, only qualifying for the AFC Asian Cup once after unification in 1990.
+Despite being the 5th most populated country in the Middle East, Yemen has never achieved the same success as those with much smaller populations, only qualifying for the AFC Asian Cup twice after unification in 1990.

 History

 1965–1966

 A team representing the Sultanate of Lahej debuted at the 1965 Arab Games in Cairo, Egypt, losing both of their matches: 9–0 to Sudan and 16–1 to Libya.
 Meanwhile, despite a 4–0 drubbing by Syria, North Yemen beat Oman 2–1.

 In April 1966, North Yemen debuted at the 1966 Arab Cup in Baghdad, Iraq, placed in Group 2.
 They lost their first match 4–1 to Syria and were then crushed 7–0 by Palestine three days later.
 On 5 April, they suffered an even heavier loss, 13–0 to Libya, thus finishing bottom of the group.

 Also in 1966, North Yemen entered the Games of the New Emerging Forces in Cambodia and lost their opener 5–3 to Palestine.